Conventional pesticides – USA

 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.

-TSG has a team of scientists and regulatory consultants who manage all aspects of product registration, lifecycle management and strategic planning with our customers.
-Key professionals working with herbicides, insecticides, fungicides, and other conventional pesticides include Micah Reynolds, Lisa Amadio and Kelly Rahn.
+TSG's team of scientists and regulatory consultants manage all aspects of product registration, lifecycle management and strategic planning with our customers.
+Our Washington, DC-based Federal Affairs team is led by Abigail Wacek.

 A conventional pesticide registration can only be obtained upon providing U.S. EPA with the information and data required by the Code of Federal Regulations.
 Every item submitted in support of registration must be completed and formatted in compliance with numerous guidelines.
 Novel conventional registrations normally require pre-consultation with EPA staff.
 TSG’s scientific and regulatory consultants have extensive expertise in supporting clients in developing product registration strategies, as well as preparing and submitting federal registrations.